vitomadio/Context-API-Forms/README.md

 -   **validations \<[function]>**: Used for validations, the functions must return a boolean which will be used by the error property to pass error existence to the child component.
 -   **defaultValue \<any>**: In case of any default value exists it will be passed through "defaultValue" property.

+#### FormSection

+We can use FormSection to gather many fields in a group of fields, it works kind of a nested form.

+#### Properties:

+-   **FormSectionName \<string> [Required]**: Used for naming your nested group of fields.

 #### Form validations

-You can use your own form validations functions, just pass the validations as an array of functions.
+Use your own form validations functions, just pass the validations as an array of functions.
 The returned value of these validations functions must be a boolean, where true will trigger an error and false won't.

 Example of how to use custom validations: